wp-plugins/wp-user-stylesheet-switcher/readme.txt

 Tags: stylesheet, customize, CSS
 Requires at least: 3.0
 Tested up to: 3.8
-Stable tag: v0.2.0
+Stable tag: v1.0.0
 License: GPLv2 or later

-Adds a dropdown list in the frontend to allow visitors to choose a different stylesheet.
+Adds a list of stylesheets in the frontend to allow visitors to choose a different visual look for the website.

 == Description ==

 Sometimes, we just want to offer visitors simple variations of our website theme.
 Sometimes, we simply want to offer a stylesheet with improved accessbility.
 There are plugins that let you choose a different theme, but this plugin offers you to change only the stylesheet.
-In the admin settings, you can configure up to 5 different stylesheets.
-Those possibilities are offered in a dropdown list on the front page.
+In the admin settings, you can configure as many different stylesheets as you want.
+Those possibilities are offered in a list on the front page.

-The dropdown list can be put in a widget or in a page/post using the shortcode, or directly in the template using the php function.
+The list of available stylesheets can be shown in a dropdown list or as a series of icons.
+It can be shown using the widget or in a page/post using the shortcode, or directly in the template using the php function.

-On the frontend, when a choice is made in the dropdown list, the webpage is reload using the chosen stylesheet.
+On the frontend, when a choice is made in the dropdown list, the webpage is reloaded using the chosen stylesheet.

 Features
 * Easy installation/setup
-* Up to 5 different stylesheets
+* Any number of stylesheet options
 * Set a default stylesheet
+* Multiple instances of stylesheet lists can be present on the same page.
-* Set the label for the dropdown list
+* Choice between a dropdown or icon list for each list
-* Can be used with a shortcode in a post/page, as a widget and with a php function in the theme
+* Can be used with a shortcode in a post/page, with the widget and with a php function in the theme
-* Multiple instances of the dropdown list can be present on the same page.
+* For each list, possibility to show/hide the title
+* Complete uninstall (removes options and widgets)

 == Installation ==

 1. Place the wp_user_stylesheet_switcher folder in the wp-content/plugins folder.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go in Settings->WP User Stylesheet Switcher to setup the alternative stylesheet files.
 The CSS files should be in the same folder as the other CSS files.
 Most commonly, this is the theme folder or the child-theme folder.
+4. Add an optional icon file for each stylesheet if you want to use the icon list instead of the dropdown list
-4. Tell wordpress to show the dropdown list by adding the shortcode [wp_user_stylesheet_switcher] in a page/post or put the widget in a sidebar.
+5. Tell Wordpress to show the stylesheet list by adding the shortcode [wp_user_stylesheet_switcher] in a page/post or put the widget in a sidebar.
 Alternatively, you can use the php function show_wp_user_stylesheet_switcher() in your theme.
 For example, put edit you footer.php file and add <?php show_wp_user_stylesheet_switcher();?> near the end to have the dropdown list is the footer of every pages of your website.
+6. If using icons, customize the look of the list in the CSS files.

+Options for the shortcode
+* list_title : Used to set a title to the list of stylesheets
+* list_type : Select between "dropdown" or "icon".
+The dropdown list is set by default.
+* show_list_title : Set to "false" if you don't want any list title. "true" by default.

+Example : [wp_user_stylesheet_switcher list_title="Les styles en icons " list_type="icon" show_list_title="false"]

+To customize the icon list, place the icons in your the theme folder (where the CSS are).
+You can give a different look for the icon list for each CSS files.
+If no icon files are specified in the admin settings, the buttons will show the name of the stylesheet.

+The CSS classes to use are:
+* button.wp_user_stylesheet_switcher_button  : for the general buttons aspect
+* img.wp_user_stylesheet_switcher_icon  : for the image inside the buttons
+* button.wp_user_stylesheet_switcher_button:active  : for the button being pressed
+* button.wp_user_stylesheet_switcher_active_option  : for the active stylesheet

+Here an example ;
+`button.wp_user_stylesheet_switcher_button {
+	padding: 0;
+	margin: 1px;
+	border: none;
+}

+img.wp_user_stylesheet_switcher_icon {
+	border: none;
+	padding: 0px;
+	margin: 0px;
+	width: 30px;
+	height: 30px;
+	vertical-align:middle;
+}

+button.wp_user_stylesheet_switcher_button:active {
+	padding: 0;
+	margin: 1px;
+}

+button.wp_user_stylesheet_switcher_active_option {
+	padding-bottom: 1px;
+	border-bottom: 3px rgb(185, 50, 7) solid;
+	border-radius: 0px;
+}`

 == Frequently Asked Questions ==